wilsprouse/LondonSmartMeters/README.md

 with python code.

 While this project only used block_0 of the released data, this project is applicable to any block provided by UK Power Networks.
+The file is hardcoded, so you must change it within the code, or use pythons stdin to pass in the file name as an argument.

+Using the run.sh file automatically pushes changes to GitHub,  and runs the program.

 CONCLUSION:
 There is a clear trend in seasonal energy consumption.
 Trivially, we can attribute this